nicktheway/academic-kickstart/content/en/post/Getting_started_with_R.md

 ##### GUI
 {{< figure src="/img/posts/ds_R/RStudio_interface.png" alt="RStudio interface">}}

-Installing a GUI IDE will make developing with R easier so lets use one.
+Installing a GUI IDE will make developing with R easier so let's use one.

 After a quick search I found that *RStudio* -which is the most commonly used one- looked like the familiar *MATLAB GUI* so I downloaded it and installed it from [here](https://www.rstudio.com/products/rstudio/download/#download).